Lennox Honychurch

 - Resistance, Refuge, and Revival: The Indigenous Kalinagos of Dominica (2024) – A landmark study on Kalinago history, based on his PhD thesis.

-These works have preserved Dominica’s heritage while framing it in a broader Caribbean context, allowing Dominica to find its rightful space in postcolonial narratives.
+These works have preserved Dominica’s heritage while situating it within a broader Caribbean context, enabling Dominica to claim its rightful place in postcolonial narratives.

 Radio Journalism and Public Engagement

-Honychurch’s early career began in DBS Radio, where he created educational radio segments exploring Dominican heritage.
+Honychurch’s early career began at DBS Radio, where he created educational radio segments that explored Dominican heritage.
 These recordings, based on oral histories and historical records, were later compiled into The Dominica Story, bridging scholarly history with public education.

 Artistic Contributions and Cultural Preservation